 One of his models looks closely at how the influx of global emittance of CO2 occurs and how its concentration affects the carbon reservoirs – the biosphere and ocean surface, the atmosphere, and the deep ocean.
-The other model is designated to study how CO2 as well as other GHG concentrations affect the energy balance between the atmosphere and Earth.
+The other model is designated to study how CO2, as well as other GHG concentrations, affect the energy balance between the atmosphere and Earth.
 To measure how the energy balance changes globally over time, the output is set to predict global temperature.
 Specifically, this model is quintessential for the scenarios developed by the UN Intergovernmental Panel on Climate Change.
 The Panel develops assessment reports containing scientific and socio-economic, as well as technical aspects.
 They also present which options the international community has to adapt and mitigate to a changing environment.

 FINDING A GLOBAL SOLUTION?

 It is, of course, hard to predict in the long run the real consequences of global warming, but Nordhaus’s models invite us to at least try to encapsulate what might happen for the well-being of future generations if we choose a certain economic pathway today.
 Based on his models, governments could analyze what the monetary effect could be depending on what policy they implement.
 As a possible solution, Nordhaus suggests the establishment of an international target carbon price.
-The consensus of such carbon pricing could be established in a Climate Club where participating countries agree to undertake measures in reducing CO2-emissions.
+The consensus of such carbon pricing could be established in a Climate Club where participating countries agree to undertake measures in reducing CO2 emissions.
 Participating countries could choose from three different mechanisms: carbon tax, cap-and-trade, or a combination of the two.
-To be able to participate in the Club, a minimum level of carbon price could be agreed upon – suggested at $25/ton CO2 - and a similar target goal should be set for other GHG substances.
+To be able to participate in the Club, a minimum level of carbon price could be agreed upon – suggested at $25/ton CO2 – and a similar target goal should be set for other GHG substances.
 In case of non-compliance, countries should face significant penalties in terms of increased import tariffs on their goods, coming from Climate Club members.
-Tariffs should be set in a way that attract countries to become members of the Club.
+Tariffs should be set in a way that attracts countries to become members of the Club.

-According to the WorldBank (2018), 51 carbon pricing initiatives currently exist (or will be introduced) around the world.
+According to WorldBank (2018), 51 carbon pricing initiatives currently exist (or will be introduced) around the world.
 Out of these 51 initiatives, there are 25 emission trading systems (ETSs) and 26 national carbon tax schemes implemented or planned to be introduced.
 In 2018 alone, these instruments generated a value of US$ 82 billion.
 Unfortunately, the carbon-pricing schemes currently in place or scheduled to be in place cover just about 20% of global emissions.
 As this number shows, we currently cannot compensate for the global emissions we encounter today, despite international legally binding treaties such as the UNFCCC’s Kyoto protocol.
 Perhaps this is a consequence of the absence of major emitters that did not sign the Kyoto agreement.
-Since, at least currently, we cannot seem to curtail global emissions effectively, we need to further elaborate Nordhaus’s models and understand how different policies effect the economic growth taking natural resources into consideration.
+Since, at least currently, we cannot seem to curtail global emissions effectively, we need to further elaborate on Nordhaus’s models and understand how different policies affect economic growth taking natural resources into consideration.
 Moreover, we need to make sure that the world population and world politicians finally understand that ignoring the negative long-term effects of environmentally irresponsible economic policies is a myopic and self-defeating strategy that is already negatively affecting economic growth and human well-being.

 1 This year the Nobel Memorial Prize in Economic Sciences was divided between William Nordhaus and Paul Romer.